jamesx1205/cse15l-lab-reports/LabReport1.md

 ```
 - Printing the `cd` without arguments brings me back to the home directory, so it does nothing when I am not in a directory.
 - The working directory when the command runs is `/home`.
-- I got the output of noting because I `cd` brings me back to the home directory, and since I am in the home directory, it does nothing.
+- I got the output of noting because `cd` brings me back to the home directory, and since I am in the home directory, it does nothing.
 - The output is not an error.

 **2. cd with a path to a directory as an argument**